isomerpages/moe-aes/_student-development/GABRIEL Programme.md

-In line with the Montfortian Education Charter, GABRIEL Programme targets to provide an **Inclusive Education** and with that in mind, focusses on the students’ strengths, and not the circumstances that they are in.
+In line with the Montfortian Education Charter, GABRIEL Programme targets to provide an&nbsp;**Inclusive Education**&nbsp;and with that in mind, focusses on the students’ strengths, and not the circumstances that they are in.

 <style>
 img {